The Easy Life in Kamusari by Shion Miura, translated by Juliet Winters Carpenter (Amazon Crossing)

 Yuki Hirano, a city boy born and raised in Yokohama, thought he would be a “freeter” after graduating from high school, making a living while being a part-time worker.
 He didn’t get good grades in school and he didn’t like studying.
 Because of his attitude towards academics, his parents and even his teachers never once suggested going to college to receive higher education.
 He was also put off by the thought of becoming a company man, working for the same company until retirement.

 Yuki already worked as a part-timer at a convenience store.
 He knew he couldn’t do this for the rest of his life but he didn’t have anything particular he wanted to do and didn’t expect he ever would.
-He thought, “after graduation, nothing would change, that my life would go right on the same as ever”.
+He thought, “after graduation, nothing would change, that my life would go right on the same as ever.”

 Imagine his surprise when he is told by a certain Mr. Kumagai, that he has found Yuki a job.
-He thought he must be kidding, but when he got home, he could see his mother moving a lot of her stuff into his bedroom.
+He thought he must be kidding, but when he gets home, he can see his mother moving a lot of her stuff into his bedroom.
 His mom looks at him and tells Yuki that she has already sent some clothes and other essentials he will need to Kumasari village.

 Yuki Hirano has no idea where Kamusari Village is.
-Without his knowledge, Yuki’s parents had enrolled him in a government-sponsored program called Green Employment.
+Without his knowledge, Yuki’s parents have enrolled him in a government-sponsored program called Green Employment.
 The idea is to “support the reemployment of people returning to their hometowns or moving to rural areas for the first time”.

 Yuki finds himself in a rural community in Mie Prefecture.
 There is no phone, no convenience stores, no Internet access, and no means of escape.
-He also didn’t understand the Kamusari dialect and their use of “naa-naa” which could mean anything from “take it easy” to “relax” or be a simple greeting.
+He also can’t understand the Kamusari dialect and their use of “naa-naa” which could mean anything from “take it easy” to “relax” or might be a simple greeting.

 The more time he spends in Kamusari, the more it grows on him.
 He learns how to cut trees and plant saplings.
 He takes part in local festivals and learns more about the history and traditions of Kamusari as well.
 He thinks he might even be falling in love.

-It wasn’t until I was half-way through the book when I realized I saw a movie with a similar plot.
-I did a little research and found out the book was adapted into a movie titled [Wood Job!] in 2014.
+It wasn’t until I was halfway through the book when I realized I saw a movie with a similar plot.
+I did a little research and found out the book was adapted into a movie titled Wood Job! in 2014.
 If I had bothered to read the subtitle of the movie, Kamusari Naa-Naa Nichijo, then I would have known the movie was based on this book.